ohtsukalab/Weather-Control-by-InitCond/README.md

-# Precipitation-Regulation
+# Weather-Control-by-InitCond
-Sensitivity analysis and initial condition perturbation for regulating accumulated precipitation
+Sensitivity analysis and initial condition perturbation for controlling accumulated precipitation

 ## Overview

-This repository shares Matlab M files for sensitivity analysis, optimization of initial condition perturbation, and validation for regulating accumulated precipitation in a numerical weather prediction model, SCALE-RM.
+This repository shares Matlab M files for sensitivity analysis, optimization of initial condition perturbation, and validation for controlling accumulated precipitation in a numerical weather prediction model, SCALE-RM.

 The user runs the following M files in sequence.
 - initsettings.m : Configures initial settings.
 In particular, the user needs to specify the directory of the SCALE-RM binary file and the command to run SCALE-RM, which depend on the environment.
 Settings are saved to dvarsettings.mat.